 The Redcoats are Coming has Patrick and Beth traveling to Concord, Massachusetts in 1775.
 Their mission is to deliver a letter to Paul Revere.
 While there they meet other famous men from history such as John Hancock and Samuel Adams.
 The cousins learn about how the patriots are trying to protect themselves by collecting and hiding musket balls.
 But it’s hard to tell whose side everyone is on.
 There are secret codes that the Patriots use, but even then it’s hard to know whom to trust.
 The story is fast-paced and easy to read.
 There is tension when the letter gets lost (stolen?) and then Paul Revere isn’t able to finish his famous ride.
 Will Patrick and Beth help out so that the Patriots will know that the Redcoats are coming?

 One great thing about the Imagination Station books is that they help kids explore history.
 Usually each book is stand alone, but you will find that The Redcoats are Coming is to “be continued!”
 The next book is Captured on the High Seas.
 Read more about it at TheImaginationStation.com.

-(Disclosure: I received a complimentary copy of this book in exchange for an honest review.
-This post contains affiliate links.)
+(Disclosure: I received a complimentary copy of this book from Tyndale House Publishers in order to write this honest review.
+This post also contains affiliate links.)